 - Something in the horror approach, like zombies coming out of the indentation.

 - Animal taking a piece out of your chest, causing an indentation.

 - A circular universe in intense colors with a lot of stars.

-- Blackhole with a spaceship getting stretched out and pulled into it, with the cavity as the center.
+- A black hole with a spaceship stretched out and pulled into it, with the cavity in the center.

-- Pirates hide a treasure chest in the deepest part of your indentation.
+- Pirates hiding a treasure chest in the deepest part of your indentation.

-- Your favorite cartoon character is being dragged into the cavity.
+- Your favorite cartoon character being dragged into the cavity.

 - 3D tattoo that utilizes the sunken chest in the artwork.
 For example, an optical illusion of a spider web in the cavity, spiders coming out of the dent.

 - Tattoo a Nuss bar across your chest if you already had a Nuss procedure with a satisfying outcome.

 - Triangles and various geometric shapes get pulled into the center of your cavity.
 Here is an example of this tattoo on Reddit.

 - 3D wizard spell-inspired circular tattoo, something similar to this.

 - An optical illusion tattoo makes the indentation look like it sinks into a hole into infinity.
 Be aware.
 This will make people stare at you every time.

 - If you’re a sports fan, you can tattoo a small basketball, baseball, handball, tennis ball, football, etc. The possibilities here are endless.

 - Tiny black and white realistic heart in the most in-depth part of the breastbone.